atifali-1216/Security_Analyst/README.md

 After installation, navigate to the installation directory.
 Then, copy the contents of Crack folder into the installation directory, replacing existing files if prompted.

+For Complete Intallation and Guide watch this youtube Vedio: